 But I do all the things normal riders do, and then some.
 I sit in traffic.
 I fang (that’s an Australian term… it means “go fast”) machines up quiet country and mountain roads on weekends.
-I do interstate trips once or twice a year.
+I do interstate trips a few times a year.

 I work on my machine, doing my own servicing (everything short of a full engine tear-down), sometimes totally rebuilding them.
 And I don’t think there’s anything I can’t do — just sometimes there are space limitations (and budget limitations on equipment) as I don’t have a full workshop, just a lot of great tools.